-Until i decide what to actually do with this space, see these websites, and below the links i put my overview of what i think Christianity means in reality.
+Until i decide what to really do with this space, see these websites, and below the links i put my overview of what i think Christianity means in reality.

 I tried to summarize it all in a few key sentences, but this is the best I could do, since everything is connected to everything!

 Insisting that IT couldn’t exist just because you haven’t felt IT makes no sense, given that many things such as germs or UV rays could only be guessed at until we developed the technology to find and prove them.
-If we could go inside the sun it would appear black, because we don’t have the physical capability of seeing rays of those high wavelengths.
+If we could go inside our sun star it would appear black, because we don’t have the physical capability of seeing rays of those high wavelengths.
 Human perception is limited to its own abilities, which are very limited.
 We can see and hear less than 5% of the available visual and audio spectrums.
+So pretending we understand an omnipresent Spirit which possibly exists in another dimension, to the point of using it to exclude other people, is no good.

 The Christian “bible” or “library of writings,” which begins with Hebrew scriptures/writings, starts by using two words for God (you can see them starting in Genesis 1 through the creation stories):